ltearno/pom-explorer/README.md

 ### Functionalities

 - user wants the project X to be always build with latest dependencies.
 If code is modified in a depended project, required projects should be rebuilt.
+- display a graph of selected gavs and selected relation type (parent relation ship for instance)